The following reaction shows acid-catalyzed dehydration of an alc... | Channels for Pearson+

 9. Alkenes and Alkynes Dehydration Reaction

 The following reaction shows acid-catalyzed dehydration of an alcohol.
-Indicate how can the equilibrium of this reaction be shifted to the left.
+Indicate how could the equilibrium of this reaction be shifted to the right.

 The following reaction shows acid-catalyzed dehydration of an alcohol.
-Indicate how can the equilibrium of this reaction be shifted to the left.
+Indicate how could the equilibrium of this reaction be shifted to the right.

 ANSWERS OPTIONS